 Where’s the mop and bucket?

 However, not all women see getting to 40 weeks pregnant as cause for a well-earned rest.
 Some get into a frenzy of cleaning now and see dirt lurking in every corner.
-No room is immune and getting the house into a pristine condition for the baby’s arrival becomes their number 1 priority.
-Partners can look on in vague amusement.
-But this nesting phenomenon is well known and does make sense in terms of organising a clean, safe environment for the new baby.
+No room is immune and getting the house clean and organised for the baby’s arrival becomes their number 1 priority.
+This 'nesting' phenomenon is well known and does make sense in terms of organising a clean, safe environment for the new baby, however take it easy on your body.
+You are 40 weeks pregnant!

 Your physical changes this week